-Level 1: N/A Level 2: N/A Level 3: You see evidence of standing water on the roof, causing potential or visible damage to roof surface or underlying materials.
+Level of Deficiency: Level 1: N/A Level 2: N/A Level 3: You see evidence of standing water on the roof, causing potential or visible damage to roof surface or underlying materials.

 Level 3: If you have any doubt of the severity of the condition, an inspection by a roofing specialist is recommended.